szolotykh/kinisi-motor-controller-firmware/commands.md

 - is_reversed_0 (bool): Determines if motor 0 is reversed.
 - is_reversed_1 (bool): Determines if motor 1 is reversed.
 - is_reversed_2 (bool): Determines if motor 2 is reversed.
+- is_encoder_reversed_0 (bool): Reverses encoder 0 counting direction, independently of motor 0's is_reversed_0.
+Set so the closed-loop feedback is negative (flip if the wheel runs away when given a target speed).
+- is_encoder_reversed_1 (bool): Reverses encoder 1 counting direction, independently of motor 1's is_reversed_1.
+Set so the closed-loop feedback is negative (flip if the wheel runs away when given a target speed).
+- is_encoder_reversed_2 (bool): Reverses encoder 2 counting direction, independently of motor 2's is_reversed_2.
+Set so the closed-loop feedback is negative (flip if the wheel runs away when given a target speed).
 - wheels_diameter (double): Diameter of the robot wheels in millimeters.
 - robot_radius (double): Distance berween the center of the robot and the center of the wheels in millimeters.
 - encoder_resolution (double): Encoder resolution in ticks per revolution.
 The value can not be negative.
 If platform does not have encoders, the value should be set to zero.